 He envisioned this subterranean system in three dimensions: the subterranean fissures extended horizontally and vertically under the ocean floor yet expanded vertically to create the profile of the islands above sea level.
 Montserrat was the materialisation of the fissures at the surface, and each island was a connected appendage of the other.
-Earthquakes, he suggested, resulted from the expansion and contractions within the conduit, the elastic waves of the movement transmitting through it, and concluded that 'the earthquake centra formed in the "lines of approach"' (Figs 9, 10).31 the majority of them appear to proceed from the south-east; those farthest away are accompanied by no perceptible tremor, while others appear to the British West Jr 10'.
-Of volcinfall move toward the land from the same direction, a slight tremor being felt as the sound dies away.
+Earthquakes, he suggested, resulted from the expansion and contractions within the conduit, the elastic waves of the movement transmitting through it, and concluded that 'the earthquake centra formed in the "lines of approach" (Figs 9, 10).31 the majority of them appear to proceed from the south-east; those farthest away are accompanied by no perceptible tremor, while others appear to move toward the land from the same direction, a slight tremor being felt as the sound dies away.